Share content by NFC with Android Beam

-Before you begin sharing content, make sure both devices are unlocked and have both NFC and Android Beam turned on.
+Before sharing content, make sure that both devices are unlocked, have their screens on, and have NFC and Android Beam turned on.
+Then:

 - Move the back of your device toward the back of the other device.